 This unit provides an introduction to basic laboratory techniques and associated practical and analytical skills for interpreting data in inorganic, organic, physical, analytical and computational chemistry.

-In Year 2, the course focuses increasingly on specialist units which include instrumental analysis, chemistry of the carbonyl group and solid state, d-block and f-block chemistry.
+In Year 2, the course focuses increasingly on specialist units which include analytical techniques, structure and spectroscopy, and thermodynamics and kinetics.
 Please note that the following list of units is indicative and may be subject to change.

 Read more about this year of study

 This unit covers fundamental spectroscopic principles and structural elucidation using NMR, mass spectrometry and infra-red techniques and determination of molecular physical parameters from vibrational and rotational spectroscopies.